donggwanlee3/Sublease-template-generator/README.md

 - **Advertisement Generation**: Automatically generates formatted sublease posts based on user input.
 - **Customizable Templates**: Options to add specific details and features of the apartment.
 - **ReactJS**: Built with React to ensure a responsive and dynamic user experience.
+- **Prompt Engineering**: Carefully crafted prompts to maximize the quality of sublease advertisement generation.

 ## Technologies Used